Updated for 2024. Now includes nursing internships abroad!

 Many of you have heard of Doctors without Borders, an organization in which doctors volunteer their time to help patients in medically under-served areas around the world.
 But did you know that nurses are a critical component of these medical teams and that there are dozens of international volunteer organizations around the world that are in need of nurses?
-Even if you are currently a nursing student, you will see that there are ample international opportunities to develop your nursing skill set while helping those who regularly lack access to healthcare.
+Even if you are currently a nursing student or aspiring to attend nursing school, you will see that there are ample international opportunities to develop your nursing skill set while helping those who regularly lack access to healthcare.

 Nursing students and professionals: ready to make a real difference by volunteering abroad?
 Worldwide, there is an urgent need for quality healthcare and health education among impoverished, remote, and underserved populations–and that’s where you’ll step in as an overseas healthcare volunteer or intern.
 By combining your skills with a desire to serve, you can build your expertise, learn about healthcare practices in different communities, and above all: help those who need it the most.